 See Figure 2-3.
-Place the provided handle on the blade tensioner shaft.
-Turn the handle clockwise until the outside face of the rubber spring washer is even with the indicator (see the figure below).
+Place the provided handle in the blade tensioner socket and secure with a screw.
+Set the tensioner valve to position "1".
+Move the tensioner handle up and down to tension the blade.
+Depends on the installed blade type, tension the blade to the value shown on the decal located below blade tension valve.
+Values "F" and "E" are: blade thickness and blade width.
 Check the blade tension occasionally when adjusting the cant control or while cutting and adjust if necessary.
 As the blade and belts heat up and stretch, the blade tension will change.
 Also, ambient temperature changes can cause tension to change.
+To release the blade tension set the tensioner valve to "0" position.